luisibanez/M-Tutorial/source/Devices.rst

 Device types: (not exhaustive, GT.M implementation)

 ..
 Still missing columns with various properties of various devices.
+Also need to mention $IO

 +----------+--------------+
 | Device   | Device Type  |